Jac-Zac/Self_Attention_Kernels/report/sections/single_thread.typ

 The key difference: `vfmadd231ps` accumulates all 16 partial products in the `zmm0` vector register, and horizontal reduction to a scalar happens *once* after the loop completes.
 This is the ~3.5× speedup from v1_a to v1_b.

-With these flags, the max-finding loop also vectorizes using `vmaxps zmm` since `-ffinite-math-only` removes NaN handling requirements.
+With these flags, the max-finding loop also vectorizes levereging `vmaxps zmm`, since `-ffinite-math-only` removes NaN handling requirements.
 The compiler now reports 5 vectorized loops instead of 4.

 ==== v1_c: Stride Padding for Alignment